ceabdullah/ClothesSupplyDocker/README.md

 Clothes123_

 - ClothesSupplyWebCms fetch data from ClothesSupplyApi so to fecth data you may need to change ClothesSupplyApiUrl in appsetting.json with related url

+- Docker should be installed as windows container but it can be linux container also.